 \subsubsection{Signal analysis}

 We assume that acoustic signals can be described by unidimensional wave packets in our setup.
+More precisely, the beams generated by the transducers are axisymmetric and we assume that the transverse structure of the acoustic field is not significantly affected by the gelation inside the experimental cell.
+As we ultimately normalize measurement by a reference pulse propagating in water, effects of this transverse structure factor out in our final results~\cite{rogers_1974}.

-The acoustic pressure at position $x$ and time $t$ for a single freely propagating pulse can then be written as:
+The acoustic pressure at position $x$ and time $t$ for a single freely propagating pulse can then be written as a wave packet:

-where $u^0_\omega$ represents the spectral content of the source and $u_\omega$ is the Fourier transform of the signal.
-The wave vector $k(\omega) = k'(\omega) + j k''(\omega)$ is a complex number, and its value for a given frequency is set by the properties of the material through a dispersion relation.
-One can define the (frequency-dependent) sound speed $c_\omega$ and attenuation coefficient $\alpha_\omega$ by setting $k' = \omega/c_\omega$ and $k''=\alpha_\omega$.
+where $u^0_f$ represents the spectral content of the source and $u_f$ is the Fourier transform of the signal.
+The wave vector $k(f) = k'(f) + j k''(f)$ is a complex number, which is set for a given frequency by the properties of the material through a dispersion relation.
+One defines the (frequency-dependent) sound speed $c_f$ and attenuation coefficient $\alpha_f$ by setting $k' = f/c_f$ and $k''=\alpha_f$.
+For the sake of simplicity, we will from now on drop the subscript $f$ for speed and attenuation, that will be simply denoted by $c$ and $\alpha$: yet, one should keep in mind that these quantities depend on frequency.
 The Fourier transform of the wave packet can then be expressed as